opmorgan/LARBS/README.md

 Fork of Luke Smith's Auto-Rice Bootstrapping Scripts, modified to use my own base package list and dotfiles.
-These scripts can be used to set up my default desktop environment in a fresh arch linux install.
+These scripts can be used to set up a default desktop environment in a fresh arch linux install.

 # Luke's Auto-Rice Bootstrapping Scripts (LARBS)